yahoo/storm-yarn/README.md

 ## Build

-To run the tests,  you execute one of the following commands.
+To run the tests,  you execute one of the following command.
    * mvn -f pom-0.23.xml package ... if you are using Apache Hadoop 0.23.x
+or
    * mvn -f pom-cdh43.xml package ... if you are using Hadoop 2.0.0-cdh4.3.x from cloudera

 You will see that storm-yarn commands being executed.